M66B/FairEmail/FAQ.md

 For incoming messages the *to*, *cc*, *bcc*, *from* and *(X-)delivered/envelope/original-to* addresses will be checked (in this order) and for outgoing messages (drafts, outbox and sent) only the *from* addresses will be checked.

-The matched address will be shown as *via* in the addresses section.
+The matched address will be shown as *via* in the addresses section of received messages (between the message header and message text).

 Note that identities needs to be enabled to be able to be matched and that identities of other accounts will not be considered.